owtf/spyderjax/README.md

 This manages the ***clickbot*** and the ***state-flow graph engine***.

 It initializes, pauses, and stops the bot.
 This also creates the ***state flow graph*** based on **DOM state** changes (from the *DOM analyzer*).

+This also controls the browser pool (multiple instances of the browser)

 4. State-flow graph